Total siege of Gaza ‘prohibited’ under international law: UN

 Washington — which provides Israel with $3.8 billion in military assistance each year — said it was sending in fresh supplies of air defences, munitions and other security assistance to Israel.

 The United States’ top general warned Iran not to get involved in the crisis and said he did not want the conflict to broaden.
-Iran makes no secret of its backing for Hamas and has applauded the weekend attack while denying any involvement.
+Iran applauded the weekend attack but denied any involvement.

 “We want to send a pretty strong message.
 We do not want this to broaden and the idea is for Iran to get that message loud and clear,” General Charles Q. Brown, the chairman of the Joint Chiefs of Staff, told reporters travelling with him to Brussels.